chilicheesedev/projectmd/README.md

 The real fix is full automation: a background daemon that watches git and filesystem, auto-generates the single source of truth, and enforces boundaries mechanically.

 I'm calling it **RepoBrain**.
-If you're interested, star this repo and follow the journey.
+Star this repo to follow the journey.

 ---

 ## Contributing

 Found a bug?
 Have an idea?
-Open an issue or PR.

----
+[Open an issue](https://github.com/chilicheesedev/projectmd/issues).

 ## License